 But automation is no magic potion – it won’t fix busted processes or eliminate the need for conceptualizing, implementing and managing these processes.
 What it does do is open greater opportunity.
 Simply put: anytime a single task – anything from launching a web server, stopping a service, or simply transferring data – is repeatable and its tasks can be automated or built into a series of processes and workflows, which are then orchestrated to run automatically, the traditional benefits of time and cost savings are activated.

 If automation and orchestration improve tasks efficiency, the question should focus on what is the best tool for the job.
 Today’s digital economy dictates that there’s no time to mess around with sloppy code or lengthy development processes that make applications redundant before they’re even finished.
 Instead, we need a “move fast and break things” approach that fosters creativity and innovation.

-Finding the holy grail of matching business demands and custom development is a tricky business.
-Even basic functionalities in standard BPM platforms require you to write a few lines of code to test conditions – whether it’s sending and retrieving information from a database using queries, changing task assignment based on a variable value or simply making connections to external applications.
+Finding the holy grail of matching business demands and custom development is tricky.
+Even basic functionalities in standard BPM platforms require you to write a few lines of code to test conditions – whether it’s sending and retrieving information from a database using queries, changing task assignments based on a variable value or simply making connections to external applications.

 Look Beyond “Same-Same” Application Development

-Many of the low-code platforms on the market, in fact, empower users to run applications as well as create them.
+Many of the low-code platforms on the market empower users to run applications and create them.
 This distinction is more than superficial, as there are two fundamentally distinct architectural approaches that vendors in this emerging market follow to support apps in a production environment.